katia0610/AI_legal_assistant/README.md

 ## ⚠️ **Current Status**

 This is a **proof of concept (PoC)**.
-Currently, only part of the penal code has been integrated into the database.
+Currently, only the penal and civil code has been integrated into the database.
 Adding the complete set of Algerian laws is planned for future development to make it a comprehensive legal assistant.

 ---